How Much Money Do I Need To Trade Forex?

 Of course, it stands to reason that trade-related goals are best defined within the context of available resources.
-Expecting to secure an annual income of £200,000 utilising £2,000 in risk capital on a part-time basis is unrealistic.
-Nonetheless, given the proper alignment of the following resources, achieving solid gains over the long-run is possible.
+Expecting to secure an annual income of £200,000 by utilising £2,000 in risk capital making forex trades part-time is unrealistic.
+Nonetheless, given the proper alignment of the following resources, achieving solid gains over the long-run is possible:

-Time: Unfortunately for many aspiring traders, there are only 24 hours in a day.
+Unfortunately for many aspiring traders, there are only 24 hours in a day.
 According to Great Britain's Office For National Statistics, full-time employees spend an average of 38.2 hours per week at work.
-This does not leave an abundance of time for market study and active forex trading, which substantially reduces the opportunity to trade.
+This does not leave an abundance of time for market study and active forex trading, which substantially reduces the number of single trade opportunities.

-Experience: One of the most valuable resources a forex trader can draw upon is experience in the market.
-Without the proper experience, recognising opportunity and efficiently managing risk versus reward are monumental challenges.
+One of the most valuable resources a forex trader can draw upon is experience in the market.
+Without the proper trading experience, recognising opportunity and efficiently managing risk versus reward are monumental challenges.